Uvalde Little League

 EQUIPMENT

 All equipment issued is for ULL use only.
 Team managers are responsible for the equipment issued to his/her team.
 No league equipment will be given to players.
 All managers will return their equipment on the day/night of their last game of the season.
-If not turned in they will be responsible to pay ULL $200.00.
+If not returned the manager will be responsible to pay ULL $200.00.
 This includes managers of All-Star Teams.
 All-Star equipment will be issued separately to the All-Star Manager.